filashkov/Calling-function-from-console/README.md

-# x86-64 Unix function calling from dynamic library
+# x86-64 Unix dynamic library function calling from console
 ## Info
 This app can call a function from Unix dynamic library with any number of arguments.
 Supported types are `unsigned` / `signed` `int`, `long`, `long long`, floating point types `float`, `double` and c strings `char*`.